Improving Lives. Improving Communities

-With a dedicated staff and innovative programs and services, LRADAC takes a proactive approach to fighting addiction and drug abuse in our schools, businesses and neighborhoods.
+With a dedicated staff and innovative programs and services, LRADAC takes a proactive approach to fighting addiction and drug misuse in our schools, businesses and neighborhoods.
 We tailor our programs to meet the ever-changing needs of the communities we serve.
-Our prevention, intervention and treatment programs spread the message that there is hope and that substance abuse and addiction are preventable and treatable.
+Our prevention, intervention and treatment programs spread the message that there is hope and that substance misuse and addiction are preventable and treatable.

 Click on the items below to read more

 LRADAC’s oversight body is its 12-member Board of Directors.
 Six members are appointed by the Richland County Council and six members are appointed by the Lexington County Council.
 The President and Chief Executive Officer of LRADAC is Gayle Aycock.
 Aycock has been with LRADAC since 2005, previously serving as the Director of Quality Assurance.
 In this role, she developed and directed the Continuous Quality Improvement program, ensured agency compliance with HIPAA and 42CFR Federal Regulations regarding consumer confidentiality and privacy, and prepared the agency for CARF Accreditation Surveys.

 Prior to her work at LRADAC, Aycock served as Director of the Earle E. Morris Jr. Alcohol & Drug Addiction Treatment Center.
 Aycock holds a masters degree in Rehabilitation Counseling from the University of South Carolina.
 For many years, she served as a consultant and surveyor on the Commission on Accreditation of Rehabilitation Facilities.
 In recent years, Aycock also served as the board treasurer of Sexual Trauma Services of the Midlands and as a board member for Killingsworth Home.

 Board of Directors

 |Chair||L. J. “Chip” Johnson, The Johnson Group, LLC|

 |Board Members||Theresa Chandler, Palmetto Health